 2. Co-mingled Dumpster

 Deposit without sorting the many items listed below.
-Empty, rinse, and dry all containers, do not flatten; no plastic bags, please!
+Empty, rinse, dry, and crush or flatten all containers; no plastic bags, please!

 Aluminum baking/pie pans (clean)